Marko Krizin: Early life

 Krizin was born in Križevci, in the Kingdom of Croatia.
-He started his studies in the Jesuit college in Vienna, and then later at the University of Graz, where he became a Doctor of Philosophy.
+He started his studies in the Jesuit college in Vienna, and then later at the University of Graz, where he studied under Péter Pázmány and became a Doctor of Philosophy.

-As a candidate for Holy Orders of the Diocese of Zagreb, Krizin then moved to Rome, where he attended the famous Collegium Germanicum et Hungaricum.
+As a candidate for Holy Orders of the Diocese of Zagreb, Krizin then moved to Rome.
+He stayed at the Collegium Germanicum et Hungaricum while attending the Pontifical Gregorian University.
 He personally noted his nationality as Croatian in a document which is available in the college archives.
 As a student he was smart and considerate.
 He studied there from 1611 to 1615.

 Ministry

 After ordination, Krizin returned to his diocese, where he stayed only a short while.
 Cardinal Péter Pázmány, Archbishop of Esztergom (then living in Nagyszombat – present-day Trnava – because of the continuing Ottoman occupation of much of Hungary), called him from Zagreb and appointed him both rector of the local seminary and canon of the cathedral chapter.

 In early 1619, Krizin was sent to administer the estate of the former Benedictine Abbey of Széplak, near Kassa, Hungary (now Košice, Slovakia).
 Around the same time, the Calvinist Prince of Transylvania, Gábor Bethlen, led a nationalist uprising against the Austrian Habsburgs, who then ruled Hungary.